Christopher M. Curran

-Mr. Curran has won high-stakes verdicts and judgments in jury and bench trials across the country, and has argued appeals in the District of Columbia, Second, Third, Fourth, Ninth, Eleventh, and Federal Circuits, as well as in the United States Supreme Court.
-A significant part of his practice focuses on issues of international law and federal government regulation of business, particularly in the field of antitrust.
+Mr. Curran has won high-stakes verdicts and judgments in jury and bench trials across the country, and has argued appeals in the District of Columbia, Second, Third, Fourth, Eighth, Ninth, Tenth, Eleventh, and Federal Circuits, as well as in the United States Supreme Court.
+A significant part of his practice focuses on issues of international law and federal-government regulation of business, particularly in the field of antitrust.
 Many of the cases he handles are class actions, often consolidated in Multi-District Litigation (MDL) proceedings.
 Frequently, Mr. Curran serves as global coordinating counsel to ensure a consistent defense in various tribunals around the world.

-In addition to handling trial and appellate litigation, Mr. Curran represents clients in connection with government investigations before government regulatory bodies, including the Department of Justice, the Federal Trade Commission, the Securities and Exchange Commission, the Department of Commerce, the Department of the Treasury, the Department of Defense, the International Trade Commission, Congressional committees, and State Attorneys General.
+In addition to handling trial and appellate litigation, Mr. Curran represents clients in connection with investigations before government agencies and regulatory bodies, including the Department of Justice, the Federal Trade Commission, the Securities and Exchange Commission, the Department of Commerce, the Department of the Treasury, the Department of Defense, the International Trade Commission, Congressional committees, and State Attorneys General.

 Mr. Curran served three three-year terms on the US Court of Appeals for the District of Columbia Circuit's Advisory Committee on Admissions and Grievances, serving as its Chairman for much of that time.